๐Ÿค’Intro to Epidemiology

 Why This Matters

-Surveillance systems are the backbone of epidemiology—they're how we detect outbreaks, track disease patterns, and know whether interventions are actually working.
-When you're tested on surveillance, you're really being tested on your understanding of data collection strategies, trade-offs between sensitivity and resources, and how different systems complement each other to create a complete picture of population health.
+Surveillance systems are how epidemiologists detect outbreaks, track disease patterns, and evaluate whether interventions are working.
+Understanding these systems means understanding data collection strategies, the trade-offs between sensitivity and resources, and how different systems complement each other to build a complete picture of population health.

-Don't just memorize the names of these systems.
-Know why you'd choose one over another, what trade-offs each involves, and how they work together.
-An FRQ might ask you to design a surveillance strategy for a specific scenario—and that means understanding the underlying logic, not just definitions.
+Don't just memorize the names.
+Know why you'd choose one system over another, what trade-offs each involves, and how they work together.
+An exam question might ask you to design a surveillance strategy for a specific scenario, which requires understanding the underlying logic, not just definitions.

 Systems by Data Collection Approach

-The most fundamental distinction in surveillance is who initiates the data collection—health authorities actively seeking cases, or providers passively reporting them.
-This choice affects everything from accuracy to cost.
+The most fundamental distinction in surveillance is who initiates the data collection.
+Do health authorities go looking for cases, or do providers send reports in on their own?
+This choice affects accuracy, cost, and completeness.

 Active Surveillance

-• Health officials proactively seek out cases—through direct outreach to providers, regular phone calls, or site visits to collect data
+• Health officials proactively seek out cases through direct outreach to providers, regular phone calls, record reviews, or site visits

-• Higher sensitivity and completeness than passive methods, catching cases that might otherwise go unreported
+• Higher sensitivity and completeness than passive methods because it catches cases that might otherwise go unreported

-• Resource-intensive but essential for outbreak investigations, eradication programs, and diseases with low incidence where every case matters
+• Resource-intensive but essential for outbreak investigations, eradication programs (like polio eradication), and rare diseases where every single case matters

 Passive Surveillance

-• Healthcare providers report cases voluntarily—without prompts or follow-up from health authorities
+• Healthcare providers report cases to health authorities as part of routine practice, without prompts or follow-up

-• Prone to underreporting since busy providers may miss or delay reports, meaning it captures only a fraction of true cases
+• Prone to underreporting since busy clinicians may miss or delay reports, so it captures only a fraction of true cases

-Compare: Active vs. Passive Surveillance—both aim to identify disease cases, but active surveillance trades higher resource costs for greater completeness.
-If an FRQ asks about investigating a rare disease outbreak, active surveillance is your answer; for routine monitoring of common reportable diseases, passive surveillance is standard.
+Compare: Active vs. Passive Surveillance: both aim to identify disease cases, but active surveillance trades higher resource costs for greater completeness.
+If a question asks about investigating a rare disease outbreak, active surveillance is your answer.
+For routine monitoring of common reportable diseases, passive surveillance is standard.

 Systems by Data Source